jhpyle/docassemble/_docs/docker.md

 machine; the operating system of that virtual machine, which is likely a flavor of Linux, should be recent.)
 You may encounter difficult-to-diagnose problems if **docassemble**'s OS and software do not fully function inside the host operating system.
+It is difficult to predict what these errors will be.
+If you run the latest **docassemble** image on an OS that is older than Ubuntu 22, it is likely that you will encounter problems, if not right away then at a later point in time.
+The software in the **docassemble** image and Python packages is continually updated, and the latest versions of software may expect the latest versions of operating system.

 # <a name="single server arrangement"></a>Quick start